United Arab Emirates Global Business Entities Guide United Arab Emirates Limited Liability Company - LLC (Onshore/Mainland)

 Other particularities

-Pursuant to the New UAE Commercial Companies Law, foreign ownership restrictions have been abolished in limited liability companies (LLCs) and LLCs are allowed to be incorporated with full (100%) foreign ownership.
-There is also a decrease in the extent of allocating a legal reserve of an LLC from 10% to 5% and the shareholders of an LLC may decide to stop such allocation if the legal reserve reaches 50% of its total share capital.
+The requirement to allocate a legal reserve in an LLC has been reduced from 10% to 5% of net profits annually, and shareholders may decide to stop such allocation if the legal reserve reaches 50% of its total share capital.

-LLCs can carry out their economic activity(ies) all over UAE (including freezones) and outside of UAE (without restriction).
+An LLC may carry conduct activity(ies) all over UAE (including free zones) and outside of UAE (without restriction).

-Approvals may be required from the respective government authorities based on the type of economic activity to be registered.
+Regulatory approvals may be required from the respective government authorities depending on the licensed activity.

 Annual renewal of the license is required for the continued operation of the LLC.